Our Professional Staff.

 Christine joined the Community Foundation’s professional staff in 2010.
 She is responsible for administering the Community Foundation’s granting and other community initiatives.
 She also provides advice and counsel to those families, individuals, and businesses with a charitable fund at the Community Foundation.
 Contact Christine.

 Born and raised in Sturgeon Bay, Door County has always had a special place in Kacie Mueller’s heart.
 While the rural area was an enjoyable place to grow up she was compelled by all that the big city has to offer.
 Kacie made the move to Milwaukee shortly after graduating Cosmetology School.
 Upon arriving in Milwaukee she began work as hair stylist at a high-end salon located in the heart of downtown.
 After a year behind the chair Kacie was offered a position as the Operation Manager of the salon, which she happily accepted.
 She managed the boutique-style salon for 6 years and oversaw the complete rebranding of the company.

-After having her son, Kacie decided that there was no better place to raise him then in Door County.
+After having their son, Kacie and her husband Andrew decided that there was no better place to raise him then in Door County.
 She made the move back to Sturgeon Bay in 2014 to be surrounded by their extended family as well as the cultural treasures and abundance of natural resources which make the Door Peninsula a remarkable place to live.